ubccapico/canvascli/README.md

 but it is a good idea to double check in case there are unexpected changes to how UBC inputs course info on Canvas.

 `canvascli` drops students without a grade by default, and creates a few helpful visualizations of the final grades and assignment scores.
 Run `canvascli prepare-fsc-grades --help` to view all available options.

-If you don't know the Canvas id of your course, `canvascli` can check for you:
+If you don't know the Canvas course id of your course, `canvascli` can check for you:

 ```shell